How Toronto Startups Can Utilize Tax Credits and Incentives

-The first step for startups should be to determine which tax credits and incentives are relevant to their business and sector.
-Among the most popular and advantageous are:
+Startups should first determine which tax credits and incentives are relevant to their business and sector.

 1. Scientific Research and Experimental Development (SR&ED) Program